 So next time you are on eBay and you spot the Jaclyn Hill Morphe Palette for $12 with free shipping, when the original is around $80, ask yourself why and how?

-If you see the same colours and similar packaging, but not proporting to be the real deal, at $12 with free shipping the why and how is simple.
-People love the palette, the palette is cheap to produce, but the Chinese brand isn’t paying for advertising, PR and marketing, giveaways Jaclyn’s name, testers, and a million other things that retail cosmetic brand have to pay for.
-A palette inspired by Jaclyn Hill’s on Aliexpress by a brand like Focallure, is the Zara/Top Shop of makeup.
+If you see the same colours and similar packaging, but not purporting to be the real deal, at $12 with free shipping the why and how is simple.
+People love the palette, the palette is cheap to produce, but the Chinese brand isn’t paying for advertising, PR and marketing, giveaways, the Influencer collaboration fees, testers, health and safety compliance in reputable labs and a million other things that retail cosmetic brand have to pay for.

-I hope this is useful when deciding whether to by “inspired by” (dupes) makeup made in China under and Chinese brand name, or whether you choose out and out fakes on eBay.
+I hope this is useful when deciding whether to buy “inspired by” (dupes) makeup made in China under and Chinese brand name, or whether you choose out and out fakes on eBay.